kev-n14/GroupQuizApp/README.md

 ### Functional Testing

-1. HTML Validation: Used the W3C HTML Validator to ensure there are no errors in the HTML code.
+1. HTML Validation: Used the W3C HTML Validator to ensure there are no major errors in the HTML code.
 1. CSS Validation: Used the W3C CSS Validator to ensure the CSS file is error-free.
 1. JavaScript Validation: Used JSHint to check for errors and potential problems in the JavaScript code.

 ### Unit Testing
+Unit tests were implemented using xUnit for critical components of the application:

+1. **QuestionControllerTests**: Tests CRUD operations in the QuestionController.
+1. **QuizLogicTests**: Verifies the scoring and progression logic of the quiz.
+1. **ModelValidationTests**: Ensures that model validation rules are working correctly.

 [Back to Table of Contents ⇧](#table-of-contents)